Bangladesh Country Commercial Guide

 Last published date:

-Despite relatively strong economic growth over the past decade, investment climate constraints, deficiencies in energy and transportation infrastructure, and an opaque regulatory environment have prevented Bangladesh from achieving higher growth.
+Despite its relatively strong economic growth over the past decade, investment climate constraints, deficiencies in energy and transportation infrastructure, years of politically condoned corruption under the former regime, and an often-opaque regulatory environment have limited its ability to sustain past growth rates.

-Scarcity of land, depleting natural gas reserves, and inadequate power distribution remain major impediments to investment.
-Electricity generation capacity has grown significantly over the last decade, but transmission and distribution systems need additional work to ensure more reliable and inclusive access to electricity.
-Corruption is also widely perceived to be endemic at all levels of society, discouraging investments and inhibiting economic growth.
+In addition, scarcity of land, depleting natural gas reserves, and inadequate power distribution remain major impediments to investment.
+Electricity generation capacity has grown significantly over the last decade, but transmission and distribution investment have lagged behind.

-Economic weaknesses also include an undeveloped and undercapitalized financial sector, an inefficient and chronically loss-making public sector, and a decision-averse bureaucracy that often resists measures to improve the business climate.
+Economic weaknesses also include an undeveloped and undercapitalized financial sector, an inefficient and chronically loss-making public sector, including state-owned enterprises, and a decision-averse bureaucracy that often resists measures to improve the business climate.
+Investors frequently report problems with complicated taxation and regulatory regimes.
+Corruption is also widely perceived to be endemic at all levels of society, including in government and the business and regulatory sectors.

 ×